pingzing/pingzing.github.io/content/saner-command-line-part-3.md

 # Success!
 ```

 Now the native `ssh-agent` should automatically start up on system start!
+Note that you may have to do this after future Windows Updates.

 One final thing you might have to do: older versions of posh-git automatically run `Start-SshAgent` on PowerShell startup.
 You'll want to check your PowerShell profile (check the `$Profile` variable in a PowerShell console).
 If the only reference to posh-git is `Import-Module posh-git`, you're fine.
 If your profile imports an example profile with a line something like `.
 C:\tools\poshgit\dahlbyk-posh-git-464601f\profile.example.ps1`, you'll want to go track down that example profile, and make sure it doesn't call `Start-SshAgent`.